Flash, bang, wallop, what a picture

 ©Klaus Pichler

-From the bookshelf: Alex Webb - 'The Suffering of light' by Alex Bamford
+From the bookshelf: Alex Webb - 'The Suffering of light'

 I was first introduced to Alex Webb's work a few years back by Matt Stuart, now a Magnum photographer himself.
 Matt, a legendary street photographer, is incredibly generous with his knowledge and while we worked together on campaigns for Bank of Scotland he opened my eyes to a whole range of street photographers.
 For colour work, Webb is my favourite.